webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Not all features are stable from the beginning.
 In webpack 4 we added experimental features and noted in the changelog that they are experimental, but it was not always clear from the configuration that these features are experimental.

-In webpack 5 there is a new `experiments` config option which allows to enabled experimental features.
+In webpack 5 there is a new `experiments` config option which allows to enable experimental features.
 This makes it clear which ones are enabled/used.

 While webpack follows semantic versioning, it will make an exception for experimental features.
 Experimental features might contain breaking changes in minor webpack versions.
 When this happens we will add a clear note into the changelog.
 This will allow us to iterate faster for experimental features, while also allowing us to stay longer on a major version for stable features.